 “The charges brought against the leadership of the ANC Youth League are based on political developments and realities, and it is only a political discussion and solution that can bring the differences to rest,” he told a press conference.

 “The leadership of the ANC Youth League… will never be removed by any process that does not include the structures and membership of the ANC Youth League.”

-Malema was a key ally in Zuma's rise to power, but later turned on the president and was seen as a threat to his re-election as ANC leader in December at a conference that, given the party's strength, will effectively choose South Africa's next president.
+Malema was a key ally in Zuma’s rise to power, but later turned on the president and was seen as a threat to his re-election as ANC leader later this year at a conference that, given the party’s strength, will effectively choose South Africa’s next president.